Zhiheng-Hua/Pyxel-Plants_vs_Zombies/README.md

 - `q` or `esc` to terminate

 ## Installation
-clone this repo and run main.py
+- clone this repo and run main.py
+- note that you also need to install [Pyxel](https://github.com/kitao/pyxel)

 ###### Use [Pyxel](https://github.com/kitao/pyxel) as game engine